Further Counterexamples to Zarhin's conjecture about micro weights: Introduction

-possesses two weights in the $\c_\ell$-vector space \eqref{character01}, namely $0$ and $1$.
-Together with certain group theoretical observations this implies severe restrictions for the structure of $G_\ell^\circ$ and its tautological representation: In fact, it is known that the simple components of $G_{\ell,\qbar_\ell}^{der}$ are of type $A_n$, $B_n$, $C_n$ or $D_n$ while the irreducible summands of $\qbar_\ell\otimes_{\z_\ell}T_\ell Y_{\Fbar}$ are (tensor products of) minuscule representations (cf. \cite[Corollary 5.11]{pink1}).
-A natural conjecture, considered and studied by Yuri Zarhin, says that this microweight-phenomenon should pertain if $\ch(F)=p>0$ (cf. \cite[Subsection 0.4]{zarhin}).
-The focus of this note does lie on the special case $\ch(F)=p>2$ and its purpose is to construct and to study certain examples for which $G_\ell^{der}$ is a non-trivial group of adjoint type.
-This strongly contradicts Zarhin's conjecture, because the only minuscule representation of such groups is the trivial one, given that minuscule representations are already completely determined by their restriction to the center (cf. \cite[Chapter III, Section 13, Exercise 13]{humphreys}).\\ More recently Anna Cadoret and Akio Tamagawa introduced the ghost of $Y$: This is an Abelian variety $\gY$ over an unspecified finite field $\f_q\supset\f_p$ with the nice property that the $\Gal(\fbar_p/\f_q)$-representations $V_\ell\gY_{\fbar_p}$ agree with the $\q_\ell$-spaces of $T_\ell$-invariants of the Tate vector spaces $V_\ell Y_{\Fbar}$ for choices of $\ell\notin\{0,p\}$ and maximal tori $T_\ell\subset G_\ell^{der}$, please see to \cite[Section 6]{cadoret} for details.
-If $Y$ happens to satisfy Zarhin's conjecture (e.g. in the ordinary case, according to \cite[Corollary 4.3.1]{zarhin} or by \cite[Corollary 6.2]{pink2}), then the Galois representations $V_\ell\gY_{\fbar_p}$ agree with the $\q_\ell$-spaces of $G_\ell^{der}$-invariants of the Tate vector spaces $V_\ell Y_{\Fbar}$ for every $\ell$.
-Therefore, the ghost of $Y$ is a good measure for the failure of Zarhin's conjecture.\\ I thank Claudia Glanemann for encouragement, Prof. Ikeda and Prof. Goldring for many conversations on the conjectures \ref{O3} and \ref{ShG2} of section \ref{converse} and Prof. Cadoret for pointing out the reference \cite{pink1} and for setting the stimulating problem of characterizing the ghosts of the said counterexamples.
-Eventually we determine their dimension and their formal isogeny types.
+Our motivation for theorem \ref{monod7} was spurred by work of Oort and van der Put, who applied the Mumford-Faltings-Chai construction for a production of principally polarized Abelian varieties $Y$ of any dimension $g\geq5$ over $\f_{p^2}((t))$ such that $\End^0(Y_{\overline{\f_{p^2}((t))}})$ is a quaternion algebra over $\q$, cf. \cite[Theorem(1.1),Example(1.5.1)]{oort1}.
+Notice that a choice of closed immersion of $Y$ into a suitable projective space endows $Y$ with a descent to the subfield of $\f_{p^2}((t))$ which is generated by the coefficients of all equations needed to define it as a subvariety.
+By doing so, we prove in subsection \ref{fractal7} that the cases $g\equiv1\pmod2$ of Oort and van der Put's examples contradict Zarhin's conjecture too (proposition \ref{fractal3}).
+Section \ref{2nd} reviews a $G_2$-case of a rather general construction in \cite{habil}, of Abelian varieties $Y$ with prescribed "$\gr$-adic" monodromy groups and representations, where $\gr\nmid p$ is a prime of an auxiliary CM field acting on $Y$, please see to theorem \ref{G2} for details.\\ More recently Anna Cadoret and Akio Tamagawa introduced the ghost of an Abelian variety $Y$ over a finitely generated field $F\supset\f_p$: This is an Abelian variety $\gY$ over an unspecified finite field $\f_q\supset\f_p$ with the nice property that the $\Gal(\fbar_p/\f_q)$-representations $V_\ell\gY_{\fbar_p}$ agree with the $\q_\ell$-spaces of $T_\ell$-invariants of the Tate vector spaces $V_\ell Y_{\Fbar}$ for choices of $\ell\neq p$ and maximal tori $T_\ell\subset G_{Y,\ell}^{der}$, please see to \cite[Section 6]{cadoret} for details.
+If $Y$ happens to satisfy Zarhin's conjecture (e.g. in the ordinary case, by \cite[Corollary 4.3.1]{zarhin} or \cite[Corollary 6.2]{pink2}), then the Galois representations $V_\ell\gY_{\fbar_p}$ agree with the $\q_\ell$-spaces of $G_{Y,\ell}^{der}$-invariants of the Tate vector spaces $V_\ell Y_{\Fbar}$ for every $\ell$.
+Therefore, the ghost of $Y$ is a good measure for the failure of Zarhin's conjecture.
+Following a suggestion of Prof. Cadoret, we determine the dimensions and the formal isogeny types of the ghosts of our aforementioned $G_2$-examples.
+At last, please see to \cite[Appendix A]{cadoret} for the discussion of yet another $G_2$-example, which appeared in \cite[Chapter 9]{katz}, (for purposes different from studying Zarhin's conjecture).\\ I thank Prof. Cadoret for much good advice and for pointing out the reference \cite{pink1}.
+I thank Prof. Ikeda and Prof. Goldring for many conversations on the conjectures \ref{O3} and \ref{ShG2} of section \ref{converse} and Claudia Glanemann for encouragement.
 We hope to rekindle interest and foster awareness about further peculiarities of the case $\ch(F)>0$, as pointed out in \cite{habil} and \cite[Question 2A]{oort2}.